sayanfaraz/yolov7/README.md

-# UnOfficial YOLOv7 - Adding Gradient Accumulation for Low-RAM Environments
+# YOLOv7 with some added functionality

+### Additions:
+- (In progress) Gradient accumulation for low-RAM training environments (not all of us can afford data centers lol)
+- more coming soon!

+(below's a clone of the official README)

 Implementation of paper - [YOLOv7: Trainable bag-of-freebies sets new state-of-the-art for real-time object detectors](https://arxiv.org/abs/2207.02696)